Skills of Tomorrow and VET: Why a Reskilling Revolution Matters

 Disruptive technologies are changing the core skills of many occupations.
 Technology-related skills, especially in digital marketing and information technology, will become increasingly necessary by 2025.

-The future of work will require workers to have the specialised skill sets to perform their roles and the capabilities to adapt, innovate and succeed in adverse conditions.
-As we move towards a skills-based labour market, workers will also need to develop their social capabilities (also known as soft skills).
+This future of work will require workers to have the specialised skill sets to perform their roles and the capabilities to adapt, innovate and succeed in adverse conditions.
+As we move towards a skills-based labour market, workers will also need to develop their social capabilities and soft skills.

 Specialised or technical skills are aligned to a specific vocation or task – they form the core skill competencies a worker needs to perform their duties.